Table of Contents

 Poorly adjusted antennas can reflect power back to your transceiver, producing a variety of concerns, including equipment damage.
 An antenna analyzer allows you to detect and resolve any issues before they cause permanent damage.
 It functions similarly to a radio fortune teller!

-The Art of Choosing an Antenna Analyzer
+Choosing The Right Antenna Analyzer

 1. Frequency Range Matters